Dark matter freeze-in from non-equilibrium QFT: towards a consistent treatment of thermal effects: Freeze-in in the CTP formalism

-{ The DM interaction rate in Eq.~\eqref{eq:RateDensityResummed} receives contributions from four distinct combinations of the spectral densities, depending on whether the fermion momenta ($k$ for the BSM field $F$ and $q$ for the SM field $f$) are above or below their light cone. \\
+{ The DM interaction rate in Eq.~\eqref{eq:RateDensityResummed} receives contributions from four distinct kinematic regimes of the spectral densities, depending on whether the fermion momenta ($k$ for the BSM field $F$ and $q$ for the SM field $f$) are above or below their light cone. \\

-$\mathbf{k^2>0},$ $\mathbf{q^2>0:}$ both fermions have timelike momenta and their spectral densities are peaked at the poles, where a particle-like interpretation of the interacting fermionic states can apply (if the thermal width is sufficiently narrow).
-The hole peaks lead to negligible DM production compared to the quasi-particle ones and at large momenta they completely decouple.
-As a result, the DM interaction rate in Eq.~\eqref{eq:RateDensityResummed} is dominated by the kinematics that allow the quasi-particle peaks of the spectral distributions to overlap.
-In a particle-like interpretation, these contributions can be seen as \textbf{\textit{decay processes}} of the type $F\rightarrow f + s$ with approximated masses given by $M_i^2=m_i^2+m_{\text{th},i}^2$, being $m_i$ the in-vacuum masses and $m_{\text{th},i}=\sqrt{G}\, T/2$ the thermal masses of the fermions \footnote{Decays of the type $f\rightarrow F + s$ as well as inverse decays $F+f\rightarrow s$ are always kinematically forbidden since we neglect Yukawa interactions and in-vacuum masses for the SM fermions.}.
-Since at high temperature the dispersion relations of the two fermions are identical (they receive the same gauge thermal corrections), decays are not kinematically-allowed at early ``times'' $z=m_F/T$, or, in other words, the contribution to DM production from 1PI-resummed spectral densities is suppressed.
+$\mathbf{k^2>0},$ $\mathbf{q^2>0:}$ both fermions have timelike momenta and their spectral densities are peaked at the poles, where a particle-like interpretation of the interacting fermionic states applies if the thermal width is sufficiently narrow.
+DM production from hole peaks, which completely decouple at large momenta, is negligible compared to the DM production from quasi-particle peaks.
+As a result, the DM interaction rate in Eq.~\eqref{eq:RateDensityResummed} is dominated by the kinematics that allow the quasi-particle peaks of the two fermionic spectral densities to overlap.
+In a particle-like interpretation, these contributions can be seen as \textbf{\textit{decay processes}} of the type $F\rightarrow f + s$ with masses given approximately by $M_i^2=m_i^2+m_{\text{th},i}^2$, being $m_i$ the in-vacuum masses and $m_{\text{th},i}=\sqrt{G}\, T/2$ the thermal masses of the fermions\footnote{Decays of the type $f\rightarrow F + s$ as well as inverse decays $F+f\rightarrow s$ are always kinematically forbidden since we neglect Yukawa interactions and in-vacuum masses for the SM fermions.}.
+Since at high temperatures the dispersion relations of the two fermions are identical (they receive the same gauge thermal corrections), decays are not kinematically allowed at early ``times'' $z=m_F/T$, or, in other words, the contribution to DM production from 1PI-resummed spectral densities is suppressed.
 The kinematic window opens whenever the in-vacuum mass $m_F$ starts to be relevant, namely as soon as

+This relation is exact if tree-level-like or HTL propagators\footnote{The HTL resummed propagators feature momentum dependent thermal masses such that the relation would develop a (mild) momentum dependence} are considered.
+For 1PI-resummed propagators, on the other hand, the non-zero thermal width relaxes the kinematic constraints such that the kinematic cutoff is softend.\\